chaulapatrice/calendar-app/README.md

 Before we add our endpoints we need to configure `GOOGLE_OAUTH_CLIENT_ID` and `GOOGLE_AOUTH_CLIENT_SECRET` environment variables.
-We will use to refresh users' access tokesns.
+We will use to refresh users' access tokens.

 #### Configure environment variables